 Many subcultures such as Goth, neo-Victorian, cyberpunk, post-apocalyptic and some fandoms identify with elements of steampunk.
 As a result, it can be thought of as a super-culture as opposed to a mere sub-culture.

 The steampunk ethos is vaguely interpreted to emphasize human capability and the value of invention and ingenuity.
 Some punk-like anti-establishment ideals can also be attached to the genre.

 Steampunk pays homage to these antique dreams through fashion, inventions, role-play, literature, and pop culture.

 History of Steampunk

 The term “steampunk” was first coined in 1987 by author Kevin Jeter as a cheeky reference to the then prevalent term, cyberpunk.
-He used the term Steampunk to describe a set of stories by Tim Powers (The Anubis Gates), James Blayloc (Homunculus) and himself (Morlock Night) all of which were set in the Victorian era with speculative technologies.
+He used the term Steampunk to describe a set of stories by Tim Powers (The Anubis Gates), James Blaylock (Homunculus) and himself (Morlock Night) all of which were set in the Victorian era with speculative technologies.

-Historically, the 19th century saw the development of industrialization through mechanized manufacturing, extensive urbanization, telecommunications, office life and mass-transit.
+Historically, the 19th century saw the development of industrialization through mechanized manufacturing, extensive urbanization, telecommunications, office life, and mass-transit.
 Steampunk uses this existing technology and structure to imagine an even more advanced 19th century.
 Complete with Victorian-inspired wonders like steam-powered aircraft and mechanical computers.